hadar-simulator/hadar/docs/source/dev-guide/contributing.rst

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 We try to describe most of Hadar behavior and organization to avoid any *shadow part*.
-Additionaly, you can read *Dev Guide* section or *Architecture* to learn hadar purposes and processes.
+Additionally, you can read *Dev Guide* section or *Architecture* to learn hadar purposes and processes.

 What kind of contribution ?
 ---------------------------